Saint Paul College provides several different options for paying your tuition and fees. View Payment Options.

 Students receiving financial aid assistance, scholarships or third party payment of fees are responsible for verifying that applications, awards and billing authorizations have been finalized and received by the Tuition Office prior to the posted tuition due date.

 Disbursement of any financial aid award in excess of your total billing at the College will be made beginning the 3rd week of each term.
-You must use your Saint Paul College Card to login into
+You must select a refund preference with BankMobile Disbursements, a technology solution, powered by BMTX, Inc. Visit this link for more information:

 Drop for NonPayment